FrenchToucan/GPhotosHideLens/README.md

-Archiving Septembert 16 2025 - Google removed the Lens button in favor of a Create button which is a lot more useful.
+Archiving September 16 2025 - Google removed the Lens button in favor of a Create button which is a lot more useful.

 # GPhotosHideLens